Method of steepest descent: Extensions and generalizations

 The nonlinear stationary phase was introduced by Deift and Zhou in 1993, based on earlier work of the Russian mathematician Alexander Its.
 A (properly speaking) nonlinear steepest descent method was introduced by Kamvissis, K. McLaughlin and P. Miller in 2003, based on previous work of Lax, Levermore, Deift, Venakides and Zhou.
 As in the linear case, steepest descent contours solve a min-max problem.
 In the nonlinear case they turn out to be "S-curves" (defined in a different context back in the 80s by Stahl, Gonchar and Rakhmanov).

 The nonlinear stationary phase/steepest descent method has applications to the theory of soliton equations and integrable models, random matrices and combinatorics.

-Another extension is the Method of Chester–Friedman–Ursell for coalescing sattle points and uniform asymptotic extensions.
+Another extension is the Method of Chester–Friedman–Ursell for coalescing saddle points and uniform asymptotic extensions.